rackerlabs/simpl/CONTRIBUTING.md

 # Guidelines for Contributing to `simpl`

 `simpl` is a collection of common, recurring patterns we have found useful while building many REST API's.
+In @samstav's words, its purpose is: "to eliminate duplicate code, tests, and documentation, while giving us a definitive venue for discussion on the more 'generic' modules, utilities, and even style/contribution/design principles, and standards we [can] use across projects."

 `simpl` is highly opinionated.
 You won't find generic implementations here.
 We stick to certain staples: [bottle](http://bottlepy.org/docs/dev/index.html),